batden/elluminate/README.md

 ./elluminate.sh
 ```

-To run it again later, open a terminal and simply type:
+The next time you run the script, simply open a terminal and type:

 ```bash
 elluminate.sh